unoplatform/uno.extensions/doc/Overview/Reactive/How-tos/PushListFeed.md

 after the line that calls `InitializeComponent()`, add the following line:

     ```c#
-    this.DataContext = new BindableStockMarketModel();
+    this.DataContext = new BindableStockMarketModel(new StockMarketService());
     ```

-    The `BindableStockMarketModel` is a special MVUX-generated mirror object that represents a mirror of the `StockMarketModel` adding binding capabilities.
+    The `BindableStockMarketModel` is a special MVUX-generated model proxy class that represents a mirror of the `StockMarketModel` adding binding capabilities.

 1. Press <kbd>F5</kbd> to run the app.